kikitux/packer-local-test/README.md

 ### Main Idea

+If local host have `go` and `gox` we will build locally.
+If local host have `virtualbox`, `vmware`, `docker` we will try to test locally.

-Using `vmware-vmx` will spin a vm and test packer with a suite of known test.
+Then, we will be using `vmware-vmx` will spin a vm and test packer with a suite of known test.

+### Local requirements

+- go
+- gox

 ### File structure